 The 4 Sales Personalities

 If you are in business, sales are a crucial part of the process, so you will want to get comfortable when selling!
 You will need to sell to your leads, current clients, and possibly even investors if you are trying to pitch your business.
 One of the factors in sales is something called the four sales personalities.
 This can be used to describe the salesperson or the consumer who is being sold to.
-Read on to learn more about the four sales personalities, and how they can affect the success of sales within your company.
+Read on to learn more about the four sales personalities, and how they can affect the sales success within your company.

 What Are the Four Sales Personalities?